LucasR29/SmartHint/README.md

 ------------------------
 ## Function:

-This project is a web application for customer management, developed using ASP.NET Core with a MySQL database.
+This project is a web application for customer management, developed using ASP.NET Core with a MySQL database in VisualStudio.
 The development time for this project is one week.

 The project includes the following functionalities: